zaphosting/docs/docs/openmp-server-commands.md

 After you complete your changes, make sure to save the file where appropriate and restart your server.
 The next time your server starts up, RCON should be now accessible and ready.

 :::tip
-If you want to learn more about RCON, feel free to use our [Open.mp RCON guide](openmp-rcon.md) which goes into further details.
+If you want to learn more about RCON, feel free to use our [RCON](openmp-rcon.md) guide which goes into further details.
 :::

 ## Available Commands